ValHook/tennis/README.md

 Then write your changes in `ts/` and compile them by executing:
 ```
-./ts/compile.sh (currently for Mac only).
+./ts/compile.sh (currently for Mac only)
 ```
 It doesn't matter which directory you execute the shell script from.
 This regenerates the `ts/generated` directory which the `index.html` page is configured to load.